-Please note: Callithump! is not affiliated with, or endorsed by any of these entities.
+Important Disclaimer: Callithump! is not affiliated with, or endorsed by any of these entities.
 Any links to, or graphics from, their various websites are probably without the knowledge or consent of the creators.
-We hope that you understand we’re doing this site to celebrate and promote the work that you do and are with it.
-If not, please contact us and we’ll rectify the situation immediately.
-Also, any information presented here is gathered from the Internet or is our personal opinion, and is probably incomplete and innacurate.
+We hope that you understand we’re doing this to celebrate and promote the work that you do.
+If you don't feel this way, please contact us and we’ll rectify the situation immediately.
+Also, any information presented here is gathered from the Internet or is our personal opinion, and is likely incomplete and innacurate.
 Please help us fix this by letting us know!

 Prehistory & Fluxus

 The earliest coin-op vending machine (that we know of) was invented by Hero of Alexander.
-He used it to dispense holy water.
-Surprisingly, the idea didn’t catch on for another 1,700 years.
+It dispensed sacrificial water in a Greek temple for 5 drachmas.
+Surprisingly, the idea of "coined consumerism" didn’t catch on for another 1,700 years.
 The first vending machines in regular usage came about in the 1880s in England.
 These dispensed postcards with scenic views of London.
 About the same time British publisher Richard Carlisle created a vending machine to sell books.
 So really, the first modern vending machines were art vendors!
-However, these first vedors were more likely business people trying out a new way of selling products rather than artists looking for a new venue for their creative output.
+However, these first vendors were more likely business people trying out a new way of selling products rather than artists looking for a new venue for their creative output.
 That would take another 80 years.

 Like most worthwhile art of the latter half of the 20th century, vending machine art started with/was popularized by the Fluxus movement.
 They were the first to recognize the creative potential within vending machines.